rasoulpoordelan/dockerTestAutomation/README.md

 ```
 docker stack deploy --compose-file docker-compose.yml myapp
 ```
-before run it you need create docker swarm [docker tutorial](https://rasoulpoordelan.github.io/tutorial/docker-tutorial.html) and you can find complete tutorial in [docker example](https://rasoulpoordelan.github.io/tutorial/step-by-step-create-docker-example.html)
+before run it you need create docker swarm ,you can find it here[docker tutorial](https://rasoulpoordelan.github.io/tutorial/docker-tutorial.html) and you can find complete tutorial in [docker example](https://rasoulpoordelan.github.io/tutorial/step-by-step-create-docker-example.html)